palomachain/docs/src/guide/maintain/node/install-pigeon.md

 ::: warning Validators must run Pigeon

-Validators who do not set up Pigeon and keep their Pigeon alive are jailed.
+`palomad` requires pigeon to be running.
+If you're a validator with stake you additionally need to keep the minimum amount of the native token of each supported target chain to avoid getting jailed.
 This ensures that all validators maintain the core functionality of cross-chain messaging.

 :::